 The efficacy of the implementation of such initiatives decides whether its impact is positive or negative.
-The ideal way would be to create a Digital Transformation Roadmap that helps navigate organizations through their Digital Transformation efforts.
+The ideal way would be to create a Digital enablement strategy and combine it with Digital Transformation Roadmap.
+Doing so helps navigate organizations through their Digital Transformation efforts.

 The roadmap begins by understanding business needs and finding gaps in the existing system to build a strategy that avoids these gaps.

 How to Build a Digital Enterprise Transformation Roadmap?

 Digital Transformation is a long journey and even with a solid strategy in hand, organizations must be patient with the process and must put in effort for a long time to see it succeed.